kptdev/kpt/site/book/07-effective-customizations/03-generation.md

 ## Problems:

-1. Increased usage and additional edge cases make a template a piece of code that required tets and debugging.
+1. Increased usage and additional edge cases make a template a piece of code that requires testing and debugging.
 1. The interplay between different conditionals and loops is interleaved in the template making it hard to understand what exactly is configuration and what is the logic that alters the configuration.
 The consumer is left with one choice supply different parameter values, execute the template rendering code and see